Live Bootcamp · 8 Sessions · 1 Month · Ages 13+

 Launch Day

 Demo Day.
-Every student presents their business, their content, and what they learned.
+Every student presents what they built, the tools they used, their biggest failure, and what they learned.
 They receive the Young Agents Playbook and their certificate.

 Real businesses, not textbook exercises